swathi-0901/tasks/README.md

 ## Mail

-This last one consist of the code which helps you to send a mail via CLI .
+This last one consist of the code --- to send a mail via CLI .

 ### output of 1stmail.py :